Welcome to PILA

 PILA hosts an auction each year to raise funds to finance grants for Boyd students undertaking public interest work over the summer.
 PILA uses all proceeds from the auction to provide grants to students who commit to spending their summer in unfunded or low-paying positions that address the unmet legal needs of people in Nevada and around the world.
 In the past, with the assistance of PILA grants, students have helped senior citizens obtain housing, resolved landlord-tenant conflicts, dealt with child custody and divorce disputes, and secured equal and civil rights for individuals.
 Since our first auction in 1999, we have raised over $100,000.

-This year's PILA Auction will be held on February 19, 2015 in Reynolds Hall Lobby at the Smith Center, beginning at 5:30pm.
+This year's PILA Auction will be held on February 19, 2015, at 5:30pm in Reynolds Hall Lobby at The Smith Center for the Performing.
 All are welcome and invited to attend!

 Click here to visit our PILA Auction website for ways to contribute and a current list of auction items.

 2011 PILA Auction: click here

 Ways to Contribute

 If you are interested in donating, click here.

 During PILA’s Annual Public Interest Auction, a member of the legal community is recognized for their commitment to public interest and creating access to justice for those in need.
 In 2011, this honor was renamed the Silver Staircase Honor to symbolize that the award recognizes valuable members of our community who are known for helping people up.

 This year's Silver Staircase Honoree is Judge Elizabeth Gonzalez, in gratitude for her outstanding service to our community.